dmgerow/manufacturing-cloud-connector-for-sales/README.md

 6. Add products to your newly created quote
 7. Perform development/testing as needed

-There is no page layout metadata in this project.
-You will need to manually add the custom fields to your layouts.
+There is no SObject (e.g. Sales Agreement) page layout metadata in this project.
+You will need to manually add the custom fields from this package to your layouts if you would like them to be visible.

 ## Terms & Conditions